 It's very important as we are considering dietary supplements to ask before you start taking a supplement, “Do I really need this?”
 I ask that because in many cases supplements are very easy to grab off the shelf and they’re abundant.
 There are over 80,000 on the market that we know of.

 One of the key things to ask is — because they’re so easy to grab and incorporate that in some cases the questions don’t always get asked — can I get this from my diet?
 Does this interact with medications that I might be on already?
 Are there other issues with taking this that I may not have thought about?
 Will it affect my sleep, my mood?

-I think at the end of the day, it's really important to have somebody that we can interact with — meaning a health care provider that a consumer or a patient is considering — who can really guide them in this process to make sure that supplement is optimal, as opposed to just grab it off the shelf and thinking about it after the fact.
+At the end of the day, it’s really important to have somebody that we can interact with — meaning a health care provider — who can really guide them in this process to make sure that supplement is optimal, as opposed to just grab it off the shelf and thinking about it after the fact.